-The new facilities will ensure responsible consumption and production patterns by focusing on a high water use efficiency and effective value chain management.
+The new facilities contribute to responsible consumption and production patterns by focusing on a water use efficiency and sustainable value chain.

-The new state-of-the-art facilities will improve SalMar's ability to supply smolt with the right size and quality for increased fish welfare in the sea-phase.
+The new state-of-the-art facilities improves SalMar's ability to supply smolt with the right size and quality for increased fish welfare in the sea-phase.